Vertexvis/vertex-web-sdk/packages/viewer/src/components/viewer-dom-renderer/readme.md

 when the scene is rendered.
 If added as a child of a `<vertex-viewer>` element, the renderer will be connected automatically.

+_note: In order to support multiple viewer-dom-renderer components in your viewer, be sure to give a unique #id element to the renderer_

 **Example:** Creating a DOM renderer.

 ```html